gloomikon/Airport/README.md

 Creates a review

 **DELETE**  locahlost:8080/reviews?**id**=1
-Deleted a review with following id
+Deletes a review with following id